Rachel Ruamy (Long) Pritts was born on April 11, 1860 in Confluence, Somerset County, PA, the daughter of George and

-Their ornate marriage license is seen at right.
+Their ornate marriage certificate is seen here.
 Click for an enlarged view.

 The Prittses produced eight children between the years 1887 to 1906 – William "Clyde" Pritts, Ida Grace Prinkey, Bessie M. Sleasman, Elizabeth Sleasman, Hannah A. Prinkey, Esther M. Flydell, Blanche Brooks and Homer Randall Pritts.

 In 1889, John and Rachel moved with their young family to Stonerville, a small community near Ohiopyle, Fayette County.
 But they did not stay long, and later returned to Normalville.

 Farming did not produce a substantial income for the family, and over the years the Connellsville Courier reported a number of their losses.
 In July 1896, John "had a lot of sheep killed … by dogs."
 In November 1901, he complained "that hunters killed at least six of his turkeys, taking them home and palming them off for wild ones.
 If the habit of shooting poultry by hunters is not stopped, somebody will get into trouble, and it won’t be the farmers, either."
 In September 1906, John "lost a valuable horse by lung fever.
 [He earlier had] refused $200 for the animal."